uatec/hidef.github.io/_posts/2017-01-03-getting-started-with-core-on-mac-or-linux.md

 One of the beauties of a Unix environment is that you don't need to create complicated Windows Services with an installer and a framework like TopShelf (much respect to TopShelf, but it's filling a gap that should never have existed).

 A service can be a simple console application.
-You can run it on the console you self to test it, or you can run it using `upstart` in Ubuntu or inside a docker container in exactly the same way.
+You can run it on the console yourself to test it, or you can run it using `upstart` in Ubuntu or inside a docker container in exactly the same way.

 So in a new directory for a new project: